gmih/gmih.github.io/pages/raiding/index.md

 - Study up on strategies before the raid.
 GMiH strats will be posted on the forums and you can feel free to ask any questions or discuss any concerns you have there.
 - Install and use Ventrilo.
 - Install and use the following addons:
-  - [RCLootCouncil](https://mods.curse.com/addons/wow/rclootcouncil) (No loot given out to those who don’t have this addon).
   - [DBM](https://mods.curse.com/addons/wow/deadly-boss-mods)
   - Future encounter-specific addons as needed
 - Have a good attitude.
 Everyone gets frustrated, but don’t take it out on your teammates.